dogukancagatay/pdns-updater/README.md

 Different usage examples can found at `docker-compose.yml`.

+## Docker Image

+Docker images for several platforms (armv7, arm64, amd64) are available at Docker Hub([dcagatay/pdns-updater](https://hub.docker.com/r/dcagatay/pdns-updater)).

 ## Environment Variables

 - `HOST_IP`: IP address of the host that the docker daemon is running.
-Services will be declared to DNS server with IP address. *Required to be set*
+Services will be declared to DNS server with IP address. *No defaults, required to be set*
 - `PDNS_API_URL`: PowerDNS server REST API URL.
 You need to enable webserver feature on PowerDNS server.
 Default: *http://pdns:8081/api/v1*
 - `PDNS_API_KEY`: PowerDNS REST API KEY.
 Default: *changeme*
 - `UPDATE_PERIOD_SECONDS`: DNS record update period.
 Docker will be checked and DNS records will be updated every period seconds.
 Default: *30*